-At the heart of my practice and for the work to be successful is the relationship between therapist and the client, so an exploratory meeting is essential.
+At the heart of my practice and for the work to be successful is the relationship between the therapist and the client, so an exploratory meeting is essential.
 An initial consultation will establish if it feels right for us to work together, and at that time we will agree on a fixed number of sessions or a more open-ended arrangement.
 Only through you feeling comfortable with our working relationship that we will be able to proceed.
-Our work together will begin with period of getting to know you and during this time we will discuss the area that you would like to transform.
+Our work together will begin with a period of getting to know you and during this time we will discuss the area that you would like to transform.

 I might ask you to complete certain tasks designed to help you develop more effective coping skills.
 This approach often involves homework assignments.
-I draw on many practices including visualisation, dream exploration, drawing, role-play, sandplay and most familiar method: a conversation between two people.
+I draw on many practices including visualisation, dream exploration, drawing, role-play, sandplay and the most familiar method: a conversation between two people.

 Training, qualifications & experience